whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3F.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea, and with a bridge team in place for navigating in congested near coastal waters with or without reduced visibility, and assigned duties as an officer in a Bridge Team, when one of the following occur:
+On a ship at sea or a full mission ship simulator during an exercise at sea, and with a bridge team in place for navigating in congested near coastal waters with or without reduced visibility, and assigned duties as an officer in a Bridge Team, when one of the following occur:

 1. an incorrect rudder order is given;
 2. a rudder or engine command is not given at the proper time;
 3. a navigational aid is misidentified;
 4. the vessel’s position is improperly fixed; or
 5. a target vessel’s movements are improperly stated.
-" | markdownify }}

 ### Performance requirement